Rational Team Concert Code Review

 After the developer has finished his code changes he completes (or closes) the change set.
 No more changes can be made or added to the change set.
 If he discovered that he needed to make more changes he adds the new changes to a new change set.
 So effectively, a work assignment can result in one or more change sets.

 Next, the developer associates the change set(s) to the work item that was assigned to him.
-If code review has been enabled for his project, as described in Enable code review and enforce policies, the developer sees the code review presentation on the Approvals page of the work item.
+If code review has been enabled for his project, the developer sees the code review presentation on the Code Review or Approvals page of the work item.
 After the required approvals are in place, the developer can share the changes with team members by delivering the change sets to the team’s development stream.
 Other team members can accept the changes into their own workspace.

 Code review components

-Code review consists of three components: the RTC work item, a compare editor for reviewing code changes and annotating lines of code with issues, and an issue editor for describing and discussing issues.
+Code review consists of several components: the EWM work item, a code review overview page, a compare editor for reviewing code changes and annotating lines of code with issues, and an issue editor for describing and discussing issues.
+Each project area also has a Code Review section for configuring how code review works for the work items of that project.

-In the code review section you can see the target stream where the changes will be delivered (JUnit in our example), the associated change sets, and a summary of issues.
-You can navigate to the files for a look at the currently open (unresolved) must-fix issues.
+In the code review tab you can see the target stream where the changes will be delivered, the associated change sets, and a summary of issues.
+From the issues section, you can navigate directly to an issue of a file in the code review editor.

-If you click the Open Code Review the compare editor opens (shown in figure 2).
+If you click the Open Code Review the code review page opens (shown in figure 2 and figure 3).

 To the far left is the navigator panel that is used to browse files and issues.
 Bold font is used to highlight files or issues that have not yet been viewed by the user since the file or issue was last updated.